Growth of Schreier graphs of automaton groups: Examples

-Actually, if we take the automaton shown in Figure~\ref{fig_AutomatonOmega} and change the labels of the edges passing from the states $a_1,\ldots,a_k$ in any way we want, we still get the automaton whose all Schreier graphs $\gr_w$ have intermediate growth.
+It is worse to notice that if we take the automaton shown in Figure~\ref{fig_AutomatonOmega} and change the labels of the edges passing from the states $a_1,\ldots,a_k$ in any way we want, we still get an automaton whose all Schreier graphs $\gr_w$ have intermediate growth.
 More generally, if we take any polynomial automaton $\A$ over $X$ that contains $\A_{0}$ (with any labels at $a_1$) as a subautomaton, then all orbital Schreier graphs $\gr_w(\A)$ have intermediate growth.

-\textbf{Nonpolynomial example.} Consider the automaton $\B$ over the alphabet $X=\{0,1\}$ shown in Figure~\ref{fig_AutomNonPoly}.
-The automaton $\B$ is not polynomial, but satisfies the conditions of Theorem~\ref{theorem_growth_Schr_general}.
-The group $H=\langle b\rangle$ is the infinite cyclic group, which coincides with the automaton group generated by the subautomaton of $\B$ with states $b^{\pm 1}, b^{\pm 2}$.
-The group $H$ is contracting with nucleus $\nucl=\{1,b^{\pm 1},b^{\pm 2},b^{\pm 3}\}$, while the group $G$ generated by $\B$ is not contracting.
-Theorem~\ref{theorem_growth_Schr_general} implies that all orbital Schreier graphs $\gr_w(\B)$ for $w\in\xo$ have subexponential growth.